HarkuLi/photo-organization/README.md

 + General photos.
 + Mp4 videos.
-+ Portrait directories will be unfolded and files in it will be renamed as general photos.
++ Burst directories will be unfolded and files in it will be renamed as general photos.
 The filename of portrait photo will be suffixed with `_PORTRAIT`.

 ### ZenFone5